The Extended Critical Power Concept

 SuperCycle: an application that allows the dynamics of exhaustion and recovery to be displayed "live".

-Training module: a unique tool to make interval training targeted and efficient.
+Training module: unique concepts to make interval training targeted and efficient.